SohomM/Elevate-Labs/README.md

     for line in file:
         print(line.strip())
 ```
-This reads one line at a time efficiently.[5][1]
+This reads one line at a time efficiently.

 ***

 ### 9. What is a data structure?
 A data structure is a way of organizing and storing data so it can be accessed and modified efficiently.
-Examples include lists, dictionaries, sets, and tuples in Python.[1]
+Examples include lists, dictionaries, sets, and tuples in Python.

 ***

 ### 10. What happens if the file doesn't exist?
 - In `'r'` (read) mode: Raises a `FileNotFoundError`.
-- In `'w'` or `'a'` mode: Creates a new empty file.[6][1]
+- In `'w'` or `'a'` mode: Creates a new empty file.